triorph/dotfiles/nvim/README.md

 - IndentBlankLine for better viewing your indentation

 ### Display

 - TokyoNight theme
 - ZenMode available (keymap = F11 in normal mode)
 - Twilight mode to only show colour for the currently being edited code (auto-turns on in ZenMode)

-### TO DO
+### To do

 Still not quite right, but getting much closer now.

-- Autocomplete keymaps and generally being a little less obnoxious
+- Get commenting working the way I want it to (apparently it is impossible to bind to Ctrl+/ in vim, so I'm stuck with learning some new muscle memory instead.
+C'est la vie)
-- Linter support
+- Linters working into some "all errors" view (like LSP does for Trouble)
-- Get commenting working the way I want it to
+- Telescope to view sessions and switch between them